Sennheiser HD 25 Review – The Best On-Ear DJ Headphones?

 Durability

 This is where Sennheiser smashed it out of the park.
 These little headphones are tough!
 At first glance the lightweight feel and slimline design make them look like they would easily break.
 That’s where looks can be deceiving.
-You can throw these around without fearing they will break.
-While I still recommend you look after your headphones it’s nice to not have to treat them like fine glassware!

 The Sennheiser HD 25’s are built tough with the extra flexibility of replaceable components.